Output-Feedback Controller Synthesis for Dissipativity and $H_2$ Performance of Autoregressive Systems from Noisy Input-Output Data: INTRODUCTION

 As shown in \cite{R33}, the above described restriction is directly related to uncontrollability of the space-state realization and rank deficiency of the associated state data matrix.
-Within this context, we can distinguish: \begin{itemize} \item methods in \cite{R26, c5}, which are restricted to the class of systems defined by relation $n=pl$. \item methods in \cite{a1,zz2, R23}, in which the restriction $n=pl$ is bypassed by assuming that the state\footnote{In \cite{R23} the behavioural framework is used and a state vector is not introduced, however the equivalent assumption is made on the data matrix.} data matrix has full row rank.
+Within this context, we can distinguish: \begin{itemize} \item methods in \cite{R26, c5}, which are restricted to the class of systems defined by relation $n=pl$. \item methods in \cite{a1,zz2, R23}, in which the restriction $n=pl$ is bypassed by assuming that the state\footnote{In \cite{R23} the behavioural framework is used and a state vector is not introduced, however full row rank condition is made on the data matrix which has the same structure as the state data matrix.} data matrix has full row rank.
 In case $n=pl$, this rank condition can be obtained by using input which is persistently exciting of sufficiently high order.
 In case $n<pl$, this rank condition can be achieved only if the recorded state trajectories (the data) also span the complete uncontrollable subspace.
 The latter could in principle be achieved by using specific initial conditions. \end{itemize} Furthermore, the restriction to the class of systems for which $n=pl$ can be resolved by constructing special non-minimal realization using the data as shown in \cite{R33}.
 In case signal-to-noise ratio is sufficiently large, newly obtained system realization can be used for system stabilization based on state-feedback methods \cite{c6, R5564636}.
-However, it is unclear how to define and interpret disturbance term in this new realization of system dynamics and therefore adding input-output performance criteria, e.g., $H_\infty$ or $H_2$ (in addition to stabilization) also remains unclear.
+However, it is unclear how to define and to interpret disturbance term in this new realization of system dynamics and therefore adding input-output performance criteria, e.g., $H_\infty$ or $H_2$ (in addition to stabilization) also remains unclear.
 The restriction is also resolved in \cite{R22}, where system stabilization based on data corrupted by measurement error is considered.
 This is achieved by constructing an auxiliary system which increases the size of the state-space realization matrices, but ensures that the state data matrix has full row rank and $n=pl$.
 However, in this approach it is not clear how to systematically construct the required auxiliary system, as recognized in \cite[Section~VI]{R33}.